 Students should be aware that there are up to two Saturday scrimmage matches held first semester and the regional and state competition held in January and February, respectively, and attendance at these is required.
 This class will meet at zero hour, three times per week, up until the state competition, held in February.
 After, the class will meet twice a week.

 Instead of a textbook, there will be a $50 fee per student for the purchase of study materials.
-All students will earn an elective credit for this class for the first semester.
-Students who make the competition team will also earn an elective credit second semester.
+All students will earn an elective quarter credit for this class for first semester.
+Students who make the competition team will also earn an elective quarter credit second semester.

-This is a one-semester quarter credit elective course for 11th and 12th-grade students which will meet twice a week (one single-block and one double-block).
-This class will focus on developing skills in effective dialogue, engaging conflict constructively, and considering the principles of nonviolence and conflict resolution as outlined in Goal 4, Criterion 4.
+This is a one-semester quarter credit elective course for 11th and 12th grade students which will meet twice a week (one single-block and one double-block).
+This class will focus on developing skills in effective dialogue, engaging conflict constructively, and practicing the principles of nonviolence and conflict resolution as outlined in Goal 4.
 The semester will focus on personal conflict (family, friends, school, employment) and basic skills of both facilitation and mediation.
-Students will demonstrate greater awareness of the nature of the conflict, skills necessary to engage conflict, and the importance of engaging conflict constructively in order to build a more peaceful world.
+This is primarily a lab environment course in which participants can practice their ever-improving conflict engagement skills: activities will include conflict role plays, identification of the dynamics of conflict in real-world examples, and two papers illustrating understanding of essential conflict concepts.
+Students will demonstrate greater awareness of the nature of conflict, skills necessary to engage conflict, and the importance of engaging conflict constructively in order to build a more peaceful world.

 Creative Writing introduces developing writers to all aspects of the writing process and aids in the growth of their craft.
 Students explore and practice in the major writing genres of fiction, creative nonfiction, and poetry.
 They will practice the foundations of the craft of writing, including exploring narrative point of view, developing characterization, utilizing imagery, and many more.
 Modeled on a university-level writing course, Creative Writing students engage in a writing workshop process, which involves sharing and critiquing their own work and the work of their peers.
 In addition, all students will share in the process of submitting work for publication in the Duchesne Academy literary magazine, as well as aid in the production and selection process for the literary magazine.
 Through Creative Writing, students will explore and grow as writers in both knowledge and skill.
 This class is a quarter credit per semester.

-This course is open to juniors and seniors.
-This course is intended to give students an overview of the tools needed to become financially independent and become an individual business owner.
-Students will learn about financial concepts in both personal finance and the business world.
-The course will introduce students to many concepts, including but not limited to: debits vs. credits, personal budgets, business plans, insurance, payroll & wages, balance sheets, income statements, break-even analysis, inventory, marketing, mock interviews, and legal issues regarding business ownership.
+This course is open to sophomores juniors and seniors.
+This course is intended to give students an overview of skills needed to become financially independent as adults.
+Students will learn about financial concepts in personal finance including but not limited to: personal banking, debits vs. credits, personal budgets, insurance, payroll & wages, types of investments, and mock interviews.
 The class will include guest speakers on some of these various topics.